 Tales for another day…

 There was also an incident regarding a charming (to all the airport lounge except me) toddler.
 She was toddling up and down donning a pair of light up squeaky shoes.
 The squeak was pitched at the same level as a dog toy.
 Then there was the time we had to land somewhat previously, due to a woman (Yes a woman…) having taken an overdose of what may well have been antacid tablets.
 She clearly thought her foaming at the mouth might distract from her smoking in the toilet.
-Oh, the time when Kerry’s fingerprint matched that of a black American felon.
+Oh, the time when Kerry’s fingerprint matched that of an American felon.
 And an occasion when she was told by a check in attendant she had child issues and needed to get some counselling!!!
 Ironically she worked in a school at the time and was the counsellor…But they are tales for another time… hope you enjoyed reading!

 If you are interested in the different types of posts we write, please TAKE A LOOK AROUND our site.